-The UICRs are LEA-specific, developed and approved by the Pennsylvania Department of Education (PDE), and are updated annually.
+The UICRs are LEA-specific, developed and certified by the Pennsylvania Department of Education (PDE), and are updated annually.
 LEAs must follow PDE's instructions to complete the Indirect Cost section of the Annual Financial Report (AFR) and provide the required information each year in order to receive an approved UICR.
 Per PDE, the AFR is to be completed each year by October 31.
 PDE provides information about how to complete the Annual Financial Report on its website.

-UICRs are applied in the fiscal year in which they are approved; i.e., an AFR submitted by the 10/31/2018 deadline where an unrestricted rate has been requested by the LEA and approved by PDE, results in a UICR to be applied during the 2018-2019 fiscal year.
+UICRs are applied in the fiscal year in which they are certified and posted by PDE, at which time the UICRs are applied to the cost settlement of the prior fiscal year that is underway at that time.
+Therefore, an AFR submitted by the 10/31/2022 deadline where an unrestricted rate has been requested by the LEA and certified by PDE, results in a UICR to be applied during the 2022-2023 fiscal year.